Skip to main content

 GABA-A Receptor Plasticity and Paradoxical Reactions

 The brain’s response to allopregnanolone is not static.
-The is a complex protein structure composed of five subunits.
+The GABA-A receptor is a complex protein structure composed of five subunits.
 The specific composition of these subunits determines the receptor’s sensitivity to different modulators, including benzodiazepines and neurosteroids like ALLO.
 Chronic or cyclical exposure to high levels of allopregnanolone can induce changes in the expression of these subunits.

 Specifically, it can lead to a downregulation of certain subunits and an upregulation of others, such as the α4 subunit, which alters the receptor’s sensitivity.